 As a UX designer, it’s worth knowing about SEO.
 After all, an enormous amount of business comes from organic search: 51% of all website traffic comes from organic search traffic and 81% of people search online before making a purchase according to Brightedge.

-With some basic knowledge of how search engines work combined with your UX expertise, you too can be an SEO superhero.
+Any if you ever require any additional help with seo there are thankfully many small business seo agencies that can take care of it for you..
 UX designers bring unique skills to the table that are often underutilized by SEO teams.
 By implementing good UX design, you’ll improve user engagement, which will influence search rankings and organic traffic.